Ai Generated Chess | Image by Wilfried Pohnke from Pixabay

 Empire Size: Approximately 116,000 km² (present-day Spain and parts of France)

-James I, known as James the Conqueror, expanded the Crown of Aragon through military conquests, including the Balearic Islands and Valencia.
+James I, known as James the Conqueror, expanded the Crown of Aragon through military conquests.
+These included the Balearic Islands and Valencia.
 His reign strengthened the kingdom’s position in the Mediterranean.

-These kings not only ruled for extended periods but also left indelible marks on history through their leadership, cultural contributions, and the expansion of their realms.
+These kings not only ruled for extended periods.
+They also left indelible marks on history through their leadership.
+Their cultural contributions and the expansion of their realms were significant.
 Their legacies continue to influence the modern world.

 Source: